Cash basis: eligibility: partnerships

 Neither Tessa nor Justin claim Universal Credit.

-The landscape gardening partnership can elect to calculate its profits using the cash basis, as the partnership receipts do not exceed the VAT registration threshold for the tax year.
+The landscape gardening partnership can elect to calculate its profits using the cash basis, as the partnership receipts do not exceed the relevant maximum limit of £150,000 for the tax year.
 As there is no controlling partner, it is not necessary to take into account Tessa’s or Justin’s receipts from their sole trading activities.

 Since Tessa’s sole trade receipts do not exceed the threshold, she can also elect to use the cash basis to calculate her profits from her orchid trade.
 She can use the cash basis even if the partnership elects not to.